pnxtech/hydra-synchron-svcs/README.md

 Why not just use a job service?
 With Hydra, job / task queuing is present by default.
 So microservices can queue jobs for themselves or each other - at will.
 The problem this service solves is one of the creation and management of system-wide periodic orchestration events.

+## Intended use

+The Synchron service is intended to be used in its docker container form and deployed to a Docker Swarm or Kubernetes cluster.
+Available container images are hosted on [Docker Hub](https://hub.docker.com/repository/docker/pnxtech/hydra-synchron-svcs).

 ## How it works:

 The Hydra-synchron-svcs seeks to address this problem for all services within a cluster using the following methods: